USFWS/southeast/site/content/articles/studying-shellfish.md

 A lower-flowing river increases the amount of salty Gulf water, tipping the fresh-salt balance in favor of parasitic diseases and predatory creatures.
 And an already eroded reef allows more salt water to pass into the nutrient-rich estuary.

-“The reef started going away in the last 30 years because of the droughtflood cycle and more, and larger, water withdrawals upriver,” says Andrew Gude, a U.S. Fish and Wildlife Service marine biologist who manages the Lower Suwannee and Cedar Key refuges.
+“The reef started going away in the last 30 years because of the drought-flood cycle and more, and larger, water withdrawals upriver,” says Andrew Gude, a U.S. Fish and Wildlife Service marine biologist who manages the Lower Suwannee and Cedar Key refuges.
 “Once those oyster reefs eroded away, it became just a bunch of shell pieces (unable) to hold enough freshwater close to the land.”

 Everybody takes a piece of the free-flowing Suwannee which begins at the Okefenokee Swamp National Wildlife Refuge and flows through mostly rural, agricultural lands.
 Soybean, dairy and tree farmers stick straws into the river as do pulp mills and an ever-spreading Jacksonville.

 ## Living, dead: an inventory

-Ennis, via GPS attached to his cell phone, instructs the four studentinterns where, precisely, to measure oyster density along the three-mile reef.
+Ennis, via GPS attached to his cell phone, instructs the four student interns where, precisely, to measure oyster density along the three-mile reef.
 The fog has lifted a bit and whole sections of reef are visible above the water line.
 None, though, rises higher than a couple of feet.
 The students tally the number of live and dead oysters in 2.5-meter increments.

 Ennis, with Covid mask and blue bandana all but covering his head, picks up barnacle-encrusted chunks of limestone.
 He feels for openings, the oyster’s lips.
 If open, the oyster is dead.
 If sealed, it's alive.